-The author would like to express special appreciation to Prof. Kirk Mc-Donald at Princeton University and Dr. Thomas Tsang at Brookhaven National Laboratory for instructing experimental methods and giving him many chances to understand experiments from the beginning.
+The author would like to express a special appreciation to Prof. Kirk McDonald at Princeton University and Dr. Thomas Tsang at Brookhaven National Laboratory for their contribution to the procedures used in this work.

-The author would like to thank to Prof. Lili Zheng for agreeing to be a chairman of his dissertation committee and Prof. James Glimm for agreeing to be a member of his dissertation committee and Prof. Roman Samulyak for valuable suggestions toward experiment results analysis.
+The author would also like to thank Prof. Lili Zheng for agreeing to be the Chair of his dissertation committee, Prof. James Glimm, for agreeing to serve on the dissertation committee, Prof. Roman Samulyak, for valuable suggestions on the analysis of the experimental results.

-This work was supported in part by the Unites States Department of Energy Contract No. DE-AC02-98CH010886.
-The experiment was carried out at CERN (European Organization for Nuclear Research) in Gevenva, Swiizerland and the analysis was performed at Brookhaven National Laboratory.
+This work was supported in part by the Unites States Department of Energy Contract No. DE-AC02-98CH10886.
+The experiment was carried out at CERN (European Organization for Nuclear Research) in Gevenva, Swizerland and the analysis performed at Brookhaven National Laboratory.
+The text of this dissertation in part is a reprint of the materials as it appears in Review of Scientific Instruments 79, 045111(2008).
+The co-authors listed in the publication directed and supervised the research that forms the basis for this dissertation.

-Finally, the author wishes to express his deep appreciation to his family for their encouragement and support.
+Finally, the author wishes to express his deep appreciation to his family for the encouragement and support.